lockbook/lockbook/docs/breaking-changes.md

 + Depending on the user this could take a long time
 + Needlessly places a load our infrastructure

-Where possible therefore, where possible we should support old functionality.
+Therefore, where possible, we should support old functionality.
 When this is not possible (a data format changed), a "migration" must be performed.
 Encoded in rust forever will be instructions on how to step through each version of state.
 These migrations should not require an internet connection.
-All core endpoints that interact with state may return `MigrationRequired`, you can also explicitly check the status by calling `get_db_state`.
+All core endpoints that interact with state may return `MigrationRequired`.
+You can also explicitly check the status by calling `get_db_state`.

 #### Breaking changes between versions of sled